Aloshi/EmulationStation/README.md

 The switch `--gamelist-only` can be used to skip automatic searching, and only display games defined in the system's gamelist.xml.
 The switch `--ignore-gamelist` can be used to ignore the gamelist and use the non-detailed view.

+*You can use ES's [scraping](http://en.wikipedia.org/wiki/Web_scraping) tools to avoid creating a gamelist.xml by hand.*  A command-line version is also provided - just run emulationstation with `--scrape`.

 Themes
 ======